 STUDENT DETAILS

 Family Name:

 Given Name:

 SUBJECT DETAILS

 Qualification:

 Unit Code and Name:

 Trainers' Name:

 ASSIGNMENT DETAILS

 Due Date: Assessment No:

 (If applicable)

-Date Submitted: •
+Date Submitted:

 CHECKLIST

-I have complet I have answere opy of my assignment before sub ed and signed this page d all questions in the assignment d any relevant evidence/documer : for the assessment
+☐ I have complete ☐ I have answere opy of my assignment before sub- ed and signed this page ed all questions in the assignment d any relevant evidence/documen for the assessment

 DECLARATION

-assessment requirements and have bee en made aware of my rig ts and responsibilities as
+I have been advised of the an assessment candidate.
+I have been advised of the assessment requirements and have been made aware of my rights and responsibilities as an assessment candidate.

-acknowledged, and the ass of my knowledge and belief, this assignn ignment contains no plagiarism.
-This as ment at this or any other RTO .
+I declare that, to the best of my knowledge and belief, this assignment is my own work, all sources have been properly acknowledged, and the assignment contains no plagiarism.
+This assignment or any part thereof has not previously been submitted for assessment at this or any other RTO.

-Student's signature: Date:
+Student's signature: Date: Date: